quintesse/door-opener-proxy/README.md

 The script keeps track of unauthorized requests and will block an IP or user for 5 minutes if 3 failed attempts have been made.

-When run it starts up an endpoint that also listens for requests on http://localhost:8080/open and takes the following parameters:
+When run, it starts up an endpoint that also listens for requests on http://localhost:8080/open and takes the following parameters:

 - **ts** - A timestamp of the moment the request is made.
 - **cd** - A random code.